NBA Rumors: LeBron James Should Team Up With Kevin Durant In Free Agency To Beat GSW, Reports ‘The Big Lead’

 The Golden State Warriors are one win away from defeating LeBron James and the Cleveland Cavaliers in the NBA Finals.
 Based on the first three games, the Warriors are clearly the better team over the Cavaliers, and James needs to transform into a basketball god just to make the series exciting.
-With the Cavaliers’ failure to reclaim the title against the Warriors, multiple signs are point out that James will leave Cleveland for the second time in free agency.
+With the Cavaliers’ failure to reclaim the title against the Warriors, multiple signs are pointing that James will leave Cleveland for the second time as a free agent.

-In the past months, the Los Angeles Lakers, Houston Rockets, and the Philadelphia 76ers emerge as potential landing spots for James if ever he considers parting ways with his hometown team.
+In the past months, the Los Angeles Lakers, Houston Rockets, and the Philadelphia 76ers have emerged as potential landing spots for James, if he considers parting ways with his hometown team.
 Most of those teams can give James a strong pitch by revealing their plan to dethrone the Warriors.
-However, Ryan Glasspiegel of The Big Lead explained why joining the Lakers, Rockets, or Sixers may not give James another NBA championship title.
+However, Ryan Glasspiegel of The Big Lead explained why joining the Lakers, Rockets, or Sixers may not give James another NBA title.

 “The Sixers are a little weird because Ben Simmons and Markelle Fultz can’t shoot and it would render Joel Embiid into the Chris Bosh/Kevin Love role as a spot-up shooter.
 Would he even want that?
 The Rockets are a little odd because there’s only one ball, which LeBron, James Harden, and Chris Paul all need all the time.
 The Lakers feel like they are a year away; LeBron plus Paul George would not be enough to propel them past the Warriors.”